About the survey

-Your name and contact details are provided to Ipsos by government departments responsible for training and by the Unique Student Identifier (USI) Office via a secure file exchange portal.
+Your name and contact details are provided to SRC by government departments responsible for training, by the Office of the Student Identifiers Registrar (OSIR) or by NCVER via a secure file exchange portal.
 Your contact details are used to invite you to participate in the survey.
-Ipsos works with a small number of external service providers to administer the National Student Outcomes Survey.
-Companies providing printing, email distribution services and data processing services will be provided with your contact information for the sole purpose of administering the survey.
-All companies contracted by Ipsos comply with the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
-Ipsos does not give your name or contact details to NCVER, only a de-identified data set of all the information collected.
-Ipsos and the companies providing printing, email and data processing services destroy records of your name and contact details at the conclusion of the survey.
+SRC works with a small number of external service providers to administer the National Student Outcomes Survey.
+Companies providing printing and email distribution services will be provided with your contact information for the sole purpose of administering the survey.
+All companies contracted by SRC comply with the Privacy Amendment (Enhancing Privacy Protection) Act 2012.
+On completion of the survey fieldwork, SRC does not give your name or contact details to NCVER, only a data set of all the information collected.
+Please note that NCVER can identify you from the data set collected, notwithstanding that your name or contact details will not be provided to NCVER by SRC.
+SRC and the companies providing printing, email and data processing services destroy records of your name and contact details at the conclusion of the survey.

 Responses to the survey will be linked with demographic and training data provided by your training provider.
 This allows the questionnaire to be shortened as we do not need to ask specific details about you or your training.